Courseplay/Webhook/README.md

-If such an event is received, it starts the `packCourseplay` shell script to clone the `master` branch and creates a zip file called `FS19_Courseplay.zip` from the contents of the Courseplay source directory.
+If such an event is received, it starts the `packCourseplay` shell script to clone the `master` branch and creates a zip file called `FSxx_Courseplay.zip` from the contents of the Courseplay source directory, where `xx` is the version (19, 22 or 25) based on the repository received in the event.

 Files matching the patterns in `exclude.lst` will not be included in the zip.